BreezeLeave

 External HR Scoped Access Guide preview

 Your company outsources Croatia and Serbia payroll to a regional HR provider.
 The provider's coordinator needs HR-level access to those two countries: approvals, balance adjustments, sick-day documentation, and the country-scoped reports.
-She does not need to see Sweden, the German entity, or the group billing.
+She does not need to see Sweden, the German team, or the group billing.
 The first version of access most companies give her is a shared admin login.
 The second version is the one that survives the next audit.

 This article walks through configuring external HR access in BreezeLeave: what scope means in practice, how to name and assign the role, what to record in the audit log, and what to do on the day the contract ends.
 Written for HR admins and IT admins who provision third-party access.